microbiomedata/docs/src/workflow_docs/index.rst

 ===========================================

 ..
-    TODO: Include Chapter 1, the end-to-end MetaG chapter.
-          Its source files will reside in this `docs` Git repository.
+    Note: The source files for Chapter 1 reside in the `docs` Git repository.
-          Its chapter slug will be `1_Metagenome_Workflow_Overview`.
+          The source files for all other chapters reside in upstream repositories.

 .. toctree::
    :maxdepth: 2